CICADA ACOUSTIC SYNTHESIZER

 Depending on the resonator and filter properties of each material, the resulting sound is dramatically transformed.

-Hard materials, like the wood soundboard, produce brighter more distorted sounds, whereas softer materials, like the EVA foam soundboard, result in low-pass filtered sounds emphasizing bass frequencies.
+Hard materials, like the wood soundboard, produce brighter and more distorted sounds, whereas softer materials, like the EVA foam soundboard, result in low-pass filtered sounds emphasizing bass frequencies.
 The weight, density, and shape all affect the sound, leading endless possibilities and configurations.

 Let us take you on a new musical journey where the physical coexists with the virtual.